YerayAlonso/next-runtime-env-with-docker-compose/README.md

-# With Docker Compose
+# With Docker Compose and Next Runtime Environment

-This example contains everything needed to get a Next.js development and production environment up and running with Docker Compose.
+This example contains everything needed to get a Next.js production environment up and running with Docker Compose and [Next Runtime Environment](https://github.com/expatfile/next-runtime-env).

 ## Benefits of Docker Compose